kirull1/videocloud/memory-bank/systemPatterns.md

   - Search query parameter support in the URL
   - Real-time search results with loading states
   - Empty state handling with helpful suggestions
-- Advanced filtering capabilities:
+- Simplified search experience:
-  - Combined search with category and tag filters
+  - Removed category and tag filters for cleaner UI
-  - Filter UI with active state indicators
-  - Responsive filter design with horizontal scrolling on mobile
+  - Updated empty state message to remove reference to filters
+  - Focused search experience on query terms only
+  - Improved performance by removing filter-related code
 - Search integration:
   - Global search bar in the header across all pages
   - Dedicated search results page